Ada-Developers-Academy/core-unit-2/api-3-database-models-read/models-setup.md

 ### Apply Migrations After Each Model Change

-We need to run this separate command to actually run and apply the generated migrations:
+We need to run this separate command to actually apply the generated migrations to our database:

 ```bash
 (venv) $ flask db upgrade